-You must also note that even if the allergy is not immediate, any overuse or excessive use of EO may lead to a greater sensitivity, even an allergy.
-The more you are exposed to the allergenic components, the more you risk becoming sensitive to it.
+You must also note that even if the allergy is not immediate, any overuse or excessive use of EO may lead to greater sensitivity, even an allergy.
+The more you are exposed to the allergenic components, the more you risk becoming sensitive to them.

 A few solutions to remedy the problem:

--avoid to use them pure too often even when they are labelled “gentle to the skin” or do it for short periods of time.
+-avoid using them pure too often even when they are labelled “gentle to the skin” or do it for short periods of time.

 Test also your “old” essential oils